-Next, you should restart your iPhone to fix software glitches that might be preventing your device from connecting to the accessory.
+Next, you should restart your iPhone to fix software glitches that might prevent your device from connecting to the accessory.

 For iPhone 8 and earlier models, press and hold the power button until the power icon appears on the screen.
 Swipe it to the right to turn Off the device.

-For iPhone X and later models, press and hold the power button and either of the volume buttons until the power icon shows up on the screen.
+For iPhone X and later models, press and hold the power button and volume buttons until the power icon appears on the screen.
 Swipe it to the right across the screen to switch off the device.

 After 30 seconds, press and hold the power/side button to turn On your iPhone.

 Try and connect your accessory again.
-If the iPhone charger is not supported error message doesn’t appear then the software glitch was fixed.
-If it pops up move on to the next fix.
+If the iPhone charger is not supported error message doesn’t appear, then the software glitch is fixed.
+If it pops up, move on to the next fix.

 3. Get an MFi-Certified accessory

-But, the cost pales in comparison to the damage that a third-party cable might do to your device.
-Also, there’s the frustration of receiving the “iPhone accessory is not supported” error message all the time.
+But, the cost pales compared to the damage a third-party cable might do to your device.
+Also, there’s the frustration of always receiving the “iPhone accessory is not supported” error message.